Absolute Radio: Comedy

 In 2021, Absolute Radio commissioned its first scripted comedy series, Rockanory.
 Based on a number of Rock Star Babylon stories by former Now Show comedian Jon Holmes, the series featured the voices of Shaun Keaveny, Jon Culshaw and Jake Yapp.
 Short episodes were broadcast Monday to Thursday at 11 pm for six weeks from 6 September 2021.

 Broadcast

 Studios

-The station broadcasts from studios in One Golden Square.
+The station broadcast from studios in One Golden Square until April 2024.
+It currently broadcasts from Bauer's building The Lantern, near Euston railway station in London.

 AM transmission

 The 1215 kHz frequency (247 metres) was used, in selected areas only, by the BBC Light Programme until 1967.
 It was then used nationally as the original home of BBC Radio 1 until 22 November 1978, then from 23 November 1978 until 28 February 1992 by BBC Radio 3.

+In 1992–1993, Virgin replaced the valve-based transmitters at the ex-BBC transmitter sites it acquired with solid-state transmitters.

+Virgin Radio 1215 AM then broadcast from 30 April 1993 to 28 September 2008, and Absolute Radio 1215 AM broadcast from 29 September 2008 to 19 January 2023.

-In a number of areas, particularly where the signals from the main 1215 transmitters overlapped with each other, Absolute Radio used filler transmitters on different frequencies.
+In a number of areas, particularly where the signals from the main 1215 transmitters overlapped with each other, the station used filler transmitters on different frequencies.